2025 Priority Legislation

 ---|---|---|---|

-AB 49 | Muratsuchi | Would prohibit school or child care center employees from letting U.S. Immigration and Customs Enforcement (ICE) officers enter their sites without a valid ID, statement of purpose, court order and approval from the school district’s superintendent or director of the child care center. | Introduced in Assembly 12/2/24 |
+AB 49 | Muratsuchi | Would prohibit school or child care center employees from letting U.S. Immigration and Customs Enforcement (ICE) officers enter their sites without a valid ID, statement of purpose, court order and approval from the school district’s superintendent or director of the child care center. | Introduced in Assembly 12/2/24.
+In committee. |

 SB 48 | Gonzalez | Would prohibit school or child care center employees from letting U.S. Immigration and Customs Enforcement (ICE) officers enter their sites without a valid ID, statement of purpose, court order, and approval from the school district’s superintendent or director of the child care center. | Introduced in Senate 12/16/24.
 In committee. |